filecoin-project/lotus-docs/content/en/storage-providers/setup/configuration.md

  export FIL_PROOFS_USE_MULTICORE_SDR=1
  ```

- Depending on your GPU, you might want to experiment with the optional `BELLMAN_CPU_UTILIZATION` variable to designate a proportion of the multi-exponentiation calculation to be moved to a CPU in parallel to the GPU.
+ Depending on your GPU, you might want to experiment with the optional `BELLMAN_CPU_UTILIZATION` variable to designate a proportion of the multi-exponentiation calculation to be moved to a CPU in parallel with the GPU.
 But omitting this environment variable is probably optimal if you have a newer GPU card.

  ```shell
  # See https://github.com/filecoin-project/bellman